Skip to content

 sdd-triage-promote-ready issues Applies sdd:ready to a task when its last blocked by blocker closes (ADR 0009, ADR 0013).

-sdd-monitor workflow_run, pull_request, schedule (*/10) Backstop that nudges an armed-but-idle sdd:dispatched tracker with /dispatch.
+sdd-monitor workflow_run, pull_request, schedule (*/10) Backstop that nudges an armed-but-idle sdd:dispatched tracker with /dispatch, and nudges then escalates a CodeRabbit review stall on an open sdd/ PR (issue #257).
 Disabled unless SDD_MONITOR=1 (see sdd-monitor.md).

 Labels installed